-- Spend a week getting to grips with real Thai living and culture with temple trips, language lessons, and an elephant sanctuary visit
+- Spend a week getting to grips with real Thai living and culture with temple trips and language lessons

 - Gain a university accredited TEFL qualification whilst living in Thailand and training in a school environment

 - Study at our training centre in beautiful Hua Hin with a bunch of like-minded people

 - Get expert assistance finding an amazing paid teaching job in a Thai school

 - Make a real difference to the lives of Thai children as a school teacher and volunteer at a children’s camp

 - Get to travel around the country and explore the best bits of Thailand in your downtime

 Thailand is a country packed full of culture and history, outstanding natural beauty, and warm and smiling people.
 Its heady mix of cool and vibrant city centres, rustic rural villages, and unspoiled coastline make it a top destination for many travellers but, for some, a few weeks seeing the sights just isn’t enough.
 If you’re the sort of person that wants to become fully immersed in the lifestyle of a culturally diverse country, taking your time to explore rather than rushing through, and have dabbled with the idea of working to fund your travels, then this programme will give you the chance to completely immerse yourself in the Thai way of life, as well as earn you an accredited qualification, and acquire a whole host of life-enhancing skills and experiences.

 Study on our intensive, accredited TEFL course and train with like-minded people gaining practical skills and experience before finding work on a paid teaching placement.
 You’ll have a week of fun and orientation, getting to know your peers before learning the techniques of teaching, planning, and management, which you’ll then put into practice as an English teacher living and working in a friendly Thai community.